AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/auto-blocker.md

 Starting with One UI 6.1.1 (Android 14), Samsung introduced a security enhancement called *Auto Blocker*, which is enabled by default on the latest Galaxy smartphones.
 This feature automatically blocks sideloaded apps from unverified sources unless the user manually overrides the setting.

-You can download AdGuard VPN for Android from the Play Store or install it on your device manually.
+You can download AdGuard VPN for Android from Google Play or install it on your device manually.
 However, with the new *Auto Blocker* feature enabled, some users may experience problems when installing AdGuard VPN APK files.
 To address this issue, we’ve provided a step-by-step guide on how to disable *Auto Blocker* below.

 ## How to disable Auto Blocker